 Next, let’s talk about color.

-Quoting software should also give you a spot to add photos at the footer of your document.
-This is helpful if you want to show the faces of the business or any relevant licenses.
-Beyond that, it can add a pop of color!
+The best quoting software should give you a spot to add photos at the footer of your document.
+This is helpful if you want to show the faces of the business, or any relevant past jobs.
+Beyond that, this is another opportunity to add a pop of color!

 One final warning: if your estimate isn’t visually appealing, there’s a high chance it will get rejected.

-If there’s resistance to even looking at it, it’s highly unlikely they will spend time engaging with your document.
+If there’s resistance to even looking at it, it’s unlikely prospects will spend much time reviewing your document.
 Unfortunately, that means you just lost a job.